thephpleague/csv/inserting.md

 ### autodetectColumnsCount()

-Another way is to use the `autodetectColumnsCount` method which will set the `$columns_count` property according to the next inserted row.
+Another way is to use the `autodetectColumnsCount` method which will set the required number of columns according to the next inserted row.

 ~~~php
 use League\Csv\Writer;